 Cause #4: Packet prioritization, QoS, and network configuration

 An easy-to-overlook but critical factor that underlines high-quality VoIP calls is packet prioritization.
 Routers can prioritize traffic from specific devices and classes of traffic.
 This strategy is known as Quality of Service (QoS) and can be simple to put in place.
-However, many overlook or fail to configure it properly on their network infrastructure.
+However, many overlook or fail to configure it correctly on their network infrastructure.

 Missing or misconfigured QoS increases latency and jitter and degrades call quality.